WaveNet's Precision in EEG Classification: Introduction

-EEG data are continuous signals reflecting the brain's electrical activity, exhibiting complex temporal dependencies and dynamic variations \cite{islam2023editorial}.
+iEEG data are continuous signals reflecting the brain's electrical activity, exhibiting complex temporal dependencies and dynamic variations \cite{islam2023editorial}.
 The architecture is particularly well-suited for this task, as it can capture both fine-grained and long-range temporal dependencies in the data.
-This capability makes WaveNet a strong option for EEG data classification: \begin{itemize} \item \textbf{Temporal Dynamics:} WaveNet’s ability to model long-range dependencies and temporal patterns aligns well with capturing EEG signals' temporal dynamics.
-EEG signals fit this description perfectly, as they exhibit complex temporal dependencies and variations (see Figure~\ref{fig:eeg_physiological} and \ref{fig:eeg_pathological} for examples). \item \textbf{Hierarchical Features:} WaveNet’s hierarchical nature allows it to learn multi-scale features, crucial for identifying patterns in EEG data at different temporal resolutions.
+This capability makes WaveNet a strong option for iEEG data classification: \begin{itemize} \item \textbf{Temporal Dynamics:} WaveNet’s ability to model long-range dependencies and temporal patterns aligns well with capturing iEEG signals' temporal dynamics. iEEG signals fit this description perfectly, as they exhibit complex temporal dependencies and variations (see Figure~\ref{fig:eeg_physiological} and \ref{fig:eeg_pathological} for examples). \item \textbf{Hierarchical Features:} WaveNet’s hierarchical nature allows it to learn multi-scale features, crucial for identifying patterns in iEEG data at different temporal resolutions.
 High-resolution features are captured by lower layers, while higher layers capture long-term, low-resolution patterns.
-This hierarchical feature extraction is crucial for modeling complex temporal dynamics in sequential data, which can allow the model to differentiate between physiological and pathological EEG data (Figures~\ref{fig:eeg_physiological} and \ref{fig:eeg_pathological}) and noise or artifacts. \item \textbf{High Resolution:} WaveNet can capture detailed variations in EEG signals, essential for accurate classification, like the differences in the peaking behaviour of the EEG signals of pathological and healthy patients (Fig.~\ref{fig:eeg_physiological} and Fig.~\ref{fig:eeg_pathological}). \end{itemize} Therefore, we propose using a WaveNet model to automate the classification of EEG data.
+This hierarchical feature extraction is crucial for modeling complex temporal dynamics in sequential data, which can allow the model to differentiate between physiological and pathological iEEG data (Figures~\ref{fig:eeg_physiological} and \ref{fig:eeg_pathological}) and noise or artifacts. \item \textbf{High Resolution:} WaveNet can capture detailed variations in iEEG signals, essential for accurate classification, like the differences in the peaking behaviour of the iEEG signals of pathological and healthy patients (Fig.~\ref{fig:eeg_physiological} and Fig.~\ref{fig:eeg_pathological}). \end{itemize} Therefore, we propose using a WaveNet model to automate the classification of iEEG data.
 To provide context, we also benchmark its performance against a TCN baseline.
-WaveNet’s architecture makes it well-suited for capturing the complex temporal patterns in EEG signals.
-Automating EEG data classification with WaveNet will not only enhance efficiency and accuracy but also ensure more consistent and reliable diagnostics, ultimately improving patient outcomes and advancing the field of neurophysiology.
+WaveNet’s architecture makes it well-suited for capturing the complex temporal patterns in iEEG signals.
+Automating iEEG data classification with WaveNet will not only enhance efficiency and accuracy but also ensure more consistent and reliable diagnostics, ultimately improving patient outcomes and advancing the field of neurophysiology. \begin{itemize} \item \textbf{Temporal Dynamics:} Long-range dependencies and temporal patterns in iEEG. \item \textbf{Hierarchical Features:} Multi-scale features, distinguishing physiological, pathological, and artifact signals. \item \textbf{High Resolution:} Detailed waveform variations crucial for precise classification. \end{itemize}